christophihl/startupengineer/content/_repos/dat_sci_3/15_rep_stock.md

 {{< figure src="/img/courses/dat_sci/14/shiny_layout_header.png">}}

+### 2.2 - Main Section
-### 2.2 Adding the Main Application UI Section
+*Adding the Main Application UI Section*

 Essentially we are building a website, that contains different sections.
-Let's add a section for the dropdown list and the plot(?).
+Let's add sections for the input (dropdown list etc.) and the output (plot).

-* `column()` generates a bootstrap grid column with width specified in units up to 12 units wide
+* `column()` generates a bootstrap (= open-source CSS framework) grid column with width specified in units up to 12 units wide

-ADD INFORMATION ABOUT BOOTSTRAP?!
+We could split our layout like this: 4 units on the left (input) and 8 units on the right (output).
+If you dragged your website, it would adjust the content automatically.
+We call that a Responsive layout (= Depending on the width of your screen, bootstrap adjusts the columns), that helps apps look good on Mobile, Tablet & Desktop devices.

 ```r
 # 2.0 APPLICATION UI -----